Texas Pro-Life Bill Fails to Adequately Address Self-Induced Abortion Epidemic

 Of course, the constitutionality of shield laws is uncertain, at best.
 The Full Faith and Credit Clause of the U.S. Constitution requires each state to recognize and enforce the “public acts, records, and judicial proceedings” of every other state.
 The Supreme Court has applied this most stringently to final court judgments, which generally must be honored even if they conflict with the enforcing state’s public policy.

 Needless to say, the issue of shield laws is expected to eventually end up at the Supreme Court.
-Passing the WCPA certainly could increase the opportunities to get a case at that level, but because current Texas law already provides other opportunities to get a case in front of the Court, passing the WCPA is by no means necessary to set up a legal challenge to shield laws.
+Passing the WCPA certainly could increase the opportunities to get a case at that level, but because current Texas law already provides other opportunities to get a case in front of the Supreme Court, passing the WCPA is by no means necessary to set up a legal challenge to shield laws.

 IV.
 Even If Federal Courts Allowed Enforcement, It Would Not Materially Reduce the Flow of Abortion-Inducing Drugs Into Texas Due to Proven International Sources